ncbi/vadr/documentation/advbuild.md

 $ v-annotate.pl --out_stk --mdir rsv-models2 --mkey rsv ex13.fa va-ex13
 ```

-Then if we look at the region of the alignment:
+Then if we look at the relevant region of the alignment:

 ```
 $ $VADREASELDIR/esl-alimask -t --t-rf va-ex13/va-ex13.vadr.KY654518.align.stk 5450..5600